-Tom Hartz, President, Education Committee Chair
+Tom Hartz, President Emeritus, Environmental Education Committee Chair

 Tom Hartz, PhD, is a retired scientist with 6 years university teaching experience and over 35 years in medical device and diagnostics research, development and product support.
 He has served for over 10 years on the boards of non-profits devoted to education and child development.
 He joined the Friends Board in 2014.
 Tom is a Volunteer Naturalist, the 2015 Youth Camp Committee Chair, and is a member of the Governance Committee, the Education Committee and the Photography Society.
 The Refuge fuels Tom's passions for sharing the wonders of nature with others, particularly with kids, and continuing to learn about wildlife and habitats with the Friends and FWS.

-Keith Mays, Past President
+Keith Mays, President Emeritus

-Sharon Miller, Secretary, Store Business Manager
+Sharon Miller, Store Business Manager

 Sharon has been volunteering at the Refuge for over ten years, and has been on the Board since 2011.
 She is the Business Manager for the Nature’s Overlook retail store and, along with the FWS, supervises the Friends Interpretive Program Coordinator.
 She is retired from managing staff and programs for seniors and people with disabilities at the state and local level in Oregon and continues to volunteer as a personal advocate for seniors experiencing financial, health or legal issues.
 She serves on two other non-profit boards and is a Certified Master Recycler